 “The average bounce rate for pages loading within 2 seconds is 9%.
 As soon as the page load time surpasses 3 seconds, the bounce rate soars, to 38%.”

-The lower your page speed, the lower your bounce rate.
+In short – The lower your page speed, the higher your bounce rate.

 Easy wins that will improve my Largest Contentful Paint score?

 A lot of Google’s LCP score will be driven through the loading of big images or videos that usually sit at the top of the page.
 Tackling these will go a long way to getting your LCP score down.

 Compressing & optimising images and videos – the smaller something is the quicker it will load, simple as that!

 Improving slow server response times – will get content and code loaded onto your screen quicker, think of a car towing a caravan full of contents, the more powerful the car the quicker it will get the caravan and its contents to its final destination.

 Caching & Pre-loading – For large images at the top of a page, this is a priority, preloading this content can substantially improve LCP scores, which will prioritise this key image over other elements on the page.

 If a page on your site and its content rarely changes then caching can vastly improve LCP.
 This basically means that the page is remembered (or cached), meaning that every time a user hits a page it isn’t loaded from scratch.